NATOMAS LEVEE PROJECT

 ii.
 The Corps is working on the package to turn the previously completed levee improvements in Reach D over to the non-federal sponsors (and RD 1000) though the District has effectively taken over the O&M of the levee.

-ii.
-State and SAFCA continue working with the Corps on key issues affecting design; particularly the proposed takes on properties with existing structures, and the work near Pumping Plant No. 6.
+i.
+The State, SAFCA and RD 1000 have provided comments to the Corps on the 95% plans.
+We continue working with the Corps on key issues affecting design; particularly the proposed takes on properties with existing structures, the work near Pumping plant No. 6, relocate or design around WAPA tower, and the borrow source currently proposed from the former Brookfield property now owned by SAFCA.

 i.
 See notes above for Reach F as Reaches F and G are combined into a single design and construction contract.